Car elevator: Examples

 American politician and former presidential candidate Mitt Romney included a car elevator in his 2008 proposal for rebuilding his beach house in La Jolla, San Diego.
 The elevator is intended to transport cars between floors in a planned split-level, four-vehicle garage.
 Romney received final approval for the project in October 2013, after an appeal against San Diego's approval of the project was dismissed.

-The Porsche Design Tower, a high-rise residential building with 132 units in Sunny Isles Beach, Florida, contains three car elevators.
+The Porsche Design Tower, a high-rise residential building with 132 units in Sunny Isles Beach, Florida, near Miami, contains three car elevators.
 The elevators, named "Dezervators" after building developer Gil Dezer, transport cars up to parking spaces directly connected to each apartment unit.
 The elevators are in circular glass structures and rotate to align with the correct car parking space, allowing residents to exit directly from their cars to their apartments.
 The building opened in 2017.
+Another nearby building in Sunny Isles Beach, the Bentley Residences, uses the same technology in a slightly larger building.
+It will have more automobile capacity with four car elevators and be the tallest building in Sunny Isles Beach.

 The Boring Company, a company owned by entrepreneur Elon Musk, built a prototype car elevator in 2017.
 In 2018, the company received permission from the Hawthorne, California city council to construct a car elevator designed to connect an above-ground garage to the Boring Test Tunnel, an underground test tunnel.
 The Boring Company intends to use the test tunnel and elevator for research and development of a proposed underground Hyperloop system designed to solve traffic congestion in Los Angeles.